matthias-reis/aithir.de/_storylines/operator/all.md

 and staring at the opposite wall.

 But Hana had to try.
 On the next morning, she visited Adele and had a long talk.
-Adele wasn't used to that shit.
-She wasn't made for risky actions on the verge of legality, for their life.
+Adele wasn't used to that kind of crazyness.
+She wasn't made for risky actions on the verge of legality.
+She wasn't made for their life.

-And then, also Hana recognized that it takes a while to heal the wounds and took the train back to Prague.
+In that moment, also Hana recognized that it takes a while to heal the wounds and took the next train back to Prague.